 executed, which implies that the required module is also executed at

 run time.
-In the case of identify, we want the
+In the case of identify

-identify module to be executed at expansion time, when
+module to be executed at expansion time, when

-do-iterate expressions are expanded (instead of run time,
+expressions are expanded (instead of run time,

-when the iterate function is executed).
+when the iterate

 This phase distinction is important to compilers and syntax checkers,